bio (the serious one)

 Elizabeth Cohen is a writer, editor, journalist, mama, and dog person who hails from New Mexico.
 She is the author of five books of poetry, a memoir, a book of short stories, and a co-authored book about the first Navajo woman surgeon.
 She holds an MFA in creative writing from Columbia and recently retired from her position as a professor of English from the State University of New York at Plattsburgh to work on her writing and as a full-time book coach.
 Her newest book of poems, Martini Tattoo, was published in the fall of 2022 by Alien Buddha Press.

 A writing coach with dozens of clients, Elizabeth offers one-to-one editing and coaching services, mini workshops and bi-annual retreats in such places as Jalisco, Mexico; Vieques, Puerto Rico; Park City, Utah; Santa Fe, New Mexico, upstate New York, and the Cycladic island of Serifos, among other locales.
-She hosted a retreat last summer at Ojo Caliente Santa Fe NM, and co-hosted a retret with the writer and artist Miriam Garcia in the fall of 2022, at the La Canada ranch in Jalisco, Mexico.
+She hosted memoir retreat in 2023 at Ojo Caliente Santa Fe NM, and co-hosted retreats with the writer and artist Miriam Garcia in the summer of 2019 and fall of 2022, at the La Canada ranch in Jalisco, Mexico.

-With Samme Chittum, she is the editor of Mnemosyne Press, a nascent boutique publisher of fine memoirs by women.
-Mnemosyne is an imprint under the auspices of Saint Julian Press, in Houston, Texas.
+With Samme Chittum, she is the editor of Mnemosyne, a nascent boutique publisher of fine memoirs by women.
+Mnemosyne is an imprint of Saint Julian Press, in Houston, Texas.